COPRS/production-common/rs-processing-common/README.md

 The following example illustrated the installation of the Chart setting the `elasticsearch.port` to `9200`.

-``helm install rs-metadata-catalog-searchcontroller --set elastichsearch.port=9200``
+``helm install rs-metadata-catalog-searchcontroller --set elastichsearch.port=9200 --version 1.0.1``

 The following instance specific configurations are available for the Search Controller: